 Kris also has extensive experience representing local governments.
-He serves as the town attorney for Enfield and Littleton, both in Halifax County.
+He serves as the town attorney for Enfield, Littleton and Weldon in Halifax County.
 He has also represented dozens of local governments statewide in a wide array of litigation matters.
 Kris served on the Morrisville Planning Board from 2008-2014 and as an at-large member on the Morrisville town council from 2014-2015.

 In addition, Kris also represents clients in general litigation and other regulatory matters.
 He assists clients with matters before state licensing boards such as doctors, dentists, engineers and other licensed professionals.
 Kris also has extensive general litigation experience.
 He has represented both plaintiffs and defendants in a broad range of disputes, including matters involving wrongful death, personal injury, real and personal property, and complex contract disputes.

 Kris graduated cum laude from North Carolina Central University School of Law, where he was a senior editor of the law journal.
 He attended North Carolina State University before graduating from the University of North Carolina at Chapel Hill in 1998.
 His hobbies include hunting and saltwater fishing.

 Certified Superior Court Mediator, NC Dispute Resolution Commission, 2009